top of page

 Source: GR No. 21/2021.

-The MoMAF may delegate its authority regarding the issuance of confirmation of sea space conformity to the governor.
-If such confirmation is not issued within 14 (fourteen) days, the MoMAF or the governor shall be deemed to have given the confirmation of sea space conformity.
+The MoMAF may delegate its authority regarding issuance of confirmation of sea space conformity to the governor.
+If such confirmation is not issued within 14 (fourteen) days, the MoMAF or governor is deemed to have given the confirmation of sea space conformity.

-In addition to the KKPR mentioned previously, there is also P2KH, namely the approval of the use of part of the forest area for development purposes outside of forestry activities without changing the function and designation of the forest area.
-The issuance of P2KH is done by the MoEF through an application.
-The Minister can delegate the authority to grant P2KH with a certain area to the governor for the construction of public facilities of a non-commercial nature and community mining.
+In addition to the aforementioned KKPR, there is also P2KH, which stands for the approval of the use of part of the forest area for development purposes outside of forestry activities without changing the function and designation of the forest area.
+The issuance of P2KH is carried out by the MoEF through an application process.
+The Minister has the authority to delegate the granting P2KH within a certain area to the governor, particularly for the construction of non -commercial public facilities and community mining.

 The use of forest areas for development purposes other than forestry activities can only be carried out for activities that have an inevitable strategic objective.
 Development purposes outside forestry activities include: